iMapInvasives - Report It!

 What is iMap?

-iMap is a free web-based map and database that shows where invasives are on Maine's landscape.
+iMap is a free web-based map and database that shows where invasive species are on Maine's landscape.

-Anyone in Maine can use iMap for information about invasive species in our state.
-A distribution map by county or watershed is available to anyone, including non-registered users.
+Anyone in Maine can use iMap for information about invasive plants and animals in our state.
+A distribution map of invasive species by county or watershed is available to anyone, including non-registered users.

 Please note that iMapInvasives works best in Google Chrome or Mozilla Firefox